KCaldeira/coin_bgc/README.md

 **Data used:** piControl simulation data

-**🔬 ANALYTICAL ALPHA OPTIMIZATION APPROACH:**
+**✅ ANALYTICAL ALPHA OPTIMIZATION APPROACH:**
-Instead of numerical optimization, Step 1 now uses an analytical approach:
+Step 1 uses an analytical approach:
 1. **Steady-state analysis**: Calculate Kresp_0 and Cland_0 from time-mean data
 2. **Analytical Cland evolution**: Use observed NPP data to evolve Cland: `Cland[t+1] = Cland[t] + npp_data[t] - Ksoil_0 * Cland[t]`
 3. **GPP prediction**: Calculate predicted GPP for each alpha: `GPP[t] = Ktfp_0 * Cland[t]^alpha`
 4. **MSE minimization**: Find alpha that minimizes `MSE = mean((predicted_GPP - observed_GPP)²)`

-**Current Challenge**: All regions converging to similar small positive alpha values (~0.24), suggesting potential issues with the optimization landscape or data characteristics.

 ### Step 2: CO2 Fertilization Effect ✅ COMPLETED
 Use the SSP585bgc simulation (where the biosphere sees the CO2 increase but the physics of the climate system does not) to tune a parameter, **Ktfp_co2**, which indicates the sensitivity of Ktfp to CO2 increase.